 Teach Your Dog Their Name in 5 Easy Steps

 Once you’ve found the perfect name, the work doesn’t stop there.
 You have to teach it to your dog now!
 This is critical for training and for the safety and well-being of your pup.

 Here are tips for a smooth and painless process:

 - Buy small treats.
 A treat provides positive reinforcement for good behavior.
-Just make sure they’re small in size so you don’t ruin your dog’s appetite.
+Just make sure they’re small so you don’t ruin your dog’s appetite.

-- Bring your dog in the room and say their name in a clear voice and positive tone.
+- Bring your dog into the room and say their name in a clear voice and positive tone.
 When they look at you, reward them with a treat.

 - Repeat this process 4-5 times for repetition.